 While conventional petrol or diesel-engined cars have an internal-combustion engine, the most obvious difference with an electric car is that it’s powered by one or multiple electric motors, fed by a large lithium-ion battery pack instead of a fuel tank.

 The power from the battery is delivered to the electric motor through a controller, which in turn is connected to the throttle.
 The amount of throttle movement determines how much power the controller sends to the motor, which then determines how fast the car moves.
 Most electric cars also come with regenerative braking technology.
 With this, lifting off the throttle forces the electric motors to effectively run in reverse, recovering energy that's then converted into electricity and transmitted back into the car’s battery.

 This has the effect of slowing an electric car down, and on some cars – such as the Nissan Leaf – it's strong enough to bring the car to a complete stop.
 Nissan calls its version the 'e-Pedal': the blanket term is 'single-pedal' driving, and cars that offer it can be driven almost without using the brake pedal at all.

-Unlike normal cars, electric cars do not feature a gearbox with multiple gears.
-This is because an electric motor delivers its maximum torque immediately and doesn’t need to be revved.
-Electric cars also have a much larger working range than those with internal-combustion engines, so they don’t need gears to optimise performance and economy.
+Electric cars generally don’t feature a gearbox with multiple gears.
+This is because an electric motor delivers its maximum torque immediately.
+Electric motors also have a much larger working range than internal-combustion engines, so they don’t need gears to optimise performance and economy.

 Advantages of electric cars

-A full charge of a Kia e-Niro – which has a 64kWh battery – should cost around £9: with a range of 282 miles on paper, this works out at three pence per mile.
-In contrast, an equivalent petrol or diesel car would cost some 12p per mile, which means you could save £27 for every 300 miles of driving.
+A full charge of a Kia e-Niro – which has a 64kWh battery – should cost around £12: with a range of 282 miles on paper, this works out at around 4p per mile.
+In contrast, an equivalent petrol or diesel car would cost some 16p per mile, which means you could save £36 for every 300 miles of driving.
 Over the course of a year, that really adds up.
-According to the Government’s Go Ultra Low campaign, owners reported annual savings of over £3,000 in running costs and tax receipts.